 Fitting them inside your ear requires you to push the speaker grille all the way inside the ear while the charging contacts sit in the upper part of the outer ear.
 When properly aligned, the Buds should be a near perfect fit - sealing the ear with a snug grip.

-Of course, as we pointed out in our preview with the Buds Live, it’s not always a perfect fit.
+However, it’s not always a perfect fit.
 If you have large or especially small ears - or you plan on buying these for your kids - there’s a good chance the distance between the ear canal and the outer ear won’t be the right size to hold the Buds in place, meaning that they can easily pop out.

 Each of the buds also have touch sensors that can register a single, double, or triple tap that serves the expected actions of playing/pausing, as well as skipping tracks backwards/forwards.
 A tap and hold action is also available and is customizable for each bud separately - you can set it to increase/decrease the volume, launch Bixby or Spotify.
 Bixby obviously only works on Samsung phones and Spotify can only be launched on Android phones.